Full Schedule Industry Track Schedule

 11:15 am – 12:00 pm

 What does it take to turn a legacy channel into a lasting media company?
 Short answer: a lot more than just content.
 It takes operational discipline, brand architecture, IP development, and a long-term vision for growth that preserves the core DNA that fans expect.
-Join creative and operational leaders from SMOSH and Mythical — two of the most successful creator-led enterprises — for a candid conversation about evolving from channels into companies built to endure.
+Join creative and operational leaders from Mythical and SMOSH — two of the most successful creator-led enterprises — for a candid conversation about evolving from channels into companies built to endure.

 Participants